zessta/test/README.md

-from ws chrome editd now
+from ws chrome editd now on ws chrome